fergiemcdowall/norch/README.md

     node norch-server

-Et voil�.
+W00t!
 Norch is now running locally on your machine.
 The default port of 3000 can be modified if required.

 ##Indexing
 Once you have set up Norch, you can get some content into it.
 Norch comes with some test data in the directory "testdata"